GeekTrainer/learn-vue/m05-event-handling/includes/0-overview.md

 Upon completion of this module you will:

-- use an expression to calculate a value
+- Use an expression to calculate a value
-- set up a listener for an event
+- Set up a listener for an event
-- trigger application logic when the event occurs by:
+- Trigger application logic when the event occurs by:
-  - changing inline data properties for implementing simple logic
+  - Changing inline data properties for implementing simple logic
-  - creating a method that can be used to implement more complex logic
+  - Creating a method that can be used to implement more complex logic
-- change the selected product image when a thumbnail image is clicked
+- Change the selected product image when a thumbnail image is clicked